 It is proposed that there be a National Centre of Excellence for School (Assembly) Songs i.e., the host institution with whom partnership would be established.
-The Centre could be based in an independent or state school or in a local government education authority.
-Alternatively, it might be based in an independent institution such as a church charitable organisation.
+The Centre could be based in an independent or state school; a local government education authority; a church charitable organisation’ a college or university with possible preference for the latter (see below).

 In order to defray setting-up costs it may be necessary to apply to the Arts Council of England.